RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 3. Use Swagger UI.

-	- An alternative way to test this API is using Swagger UI that it's embedded in the own implementation of the server.
+	- An alternative way to test this API is using the embedded Swagger UI that can be found by navigating to the home path of the API server using a web browser.
 You can check more information about it in the following [Swagger](#swagger) section of this documentation.

 ## Connections